 What Are Accident Benefits For A Passenger?

 All passengers involved in an auto accident are eligible for it.
 Regardless of the type of accident or who was at fault, you will almost always be covered by insurance.
 You will need to file a car insurance claim against the other driver.

 There will come a time after an accident where your insurer will approach you to settle your claim.
 In Ontario, you must wait one year before settling it.

 Your insurer will propose a fixed amount to settle and close your claim.
 Once you agree to a settlement, you cannot request additional compensation from your insurer.

 How much you settle for can affect litigation for tort claims against an at-fault driver if you are pursuing legal action.
 Always assess your situation before settling.
 Speak with a lawyer or your insurance broker about your options.
 It’s important for you to understand your options and how much you are entitled to before making any settlement decision.

 Accident Benefits Regulations In Other Provinces

 Accident benefits are included in minimum requirements in all provinces except for Newfoundland.
 The limits for medical payments, replacement income, death benefits, funeral costs, and the ability to sue varies from province to province.

 Accident Benefits FAQs

 The License Appeal Tribunal (LAT) is an independent agency that oversees statutory accident benefits disputes under SABS.
-If you have a dispute over an settlement with your insurer, it will be resolved by LAT.
+If you have a dispute over a settlement with your insurer, it will be resolved by LAT.

 Yes, income replacement is included in basic policies, but you can learn more about endorsements.
 You can increase your limits to qualify for up to $1,000 per week in compensation.

 Yes.
 They are part of mandatory automobile coverage.

 Yes.
 Most of these types of claims eventually get settled.
 You must wait one year to settle it.